crystalfontz/CFA10052-Custom-Firmware-Example/README.md

   * Multiple serial/SPI/I2C/CAN interfaces (depending on GPIO use).

 This example firmware, when compiled and programmed to a Crystalfontz CFA10052 module will:
-  * Display a scrolling histogram of ADC voltage input data, and provide scroll speed, and cursor functions.
+  * Display a scrolling graph of ADC voltage input data, and provide scroll speed, and cursor functions.

 ## Software & Hardware Requirements
   * A [Crystalfontz CFA10052 (hardware v1.1 or later) Module (CFA735 / CFA835)](https://www.crystalfontz.com/product/cfa835tfk)